Mattsky/spruce/README.md

 ## Installation

-Clone this repo to a directory, edit the settings.py file to reflect your database setup, check the SSH key settings in views.py (needs cleaning up, assumes your key is at ~/.ssh/id_rsa) then run the following from the directory *using python 3*:
+Clone this repo to a directory, edit the master_project/settings.py file to reflect your database setup, HOMEDIR, KEYFILE (SSH key settings) and ALLOWED_HOST settings then run the following from the directory *using python 3*:

 `python manage.py makemigrations`